epfl-systemf/lorikeet/readme.md

 ### Using Parsed Rules Specifically

-On top of the steps above, you need to provide a configuration file named `.rules.conf` in the root of your project with the following structure:
+On top of the steps above, you need to provide a configuration file named `.rewriter.conf` in the root of your project with the following structure:

 ```hocon
 rules = [